fayazhossen/fayaz/README.md

 Github repo 2: https://github.com/Scrawk/Marching-Cubes-On-The-GPU

 ## Setup Steps
-- Download and install Unity
+- download and install Unity
 -  clone the repos
--  Open the repos with Unity, ot will prompt to download appropriate version.
+-  open the repos with Unity, ot will prompt to download appropriate version.
--  Open the screen.
+-  open the screen.
--  Run it using the play button.
+-  run it using the play button.